cubicflow/thebottleroom.com/_pages/index.md

 <div class="slide slide--inspired cf-responsive">
   <div class="slide__content">
     <h1 class="editable">Distinctly inspired</h1>
-    <p class="editable">The Bottle Room’s chef, Tony Alcazar, has drawn from his years of fine-dining cooking experience to upgrade our most enjoyed meals into distinctive creations.
-We would love for you to come and join us.</p>
+    <p class="editable">The Bottle Room’s chef, Tony&nbsp;Alcazar, has&nbsp;drawn from his years of fine-dining cooking experience to upgrade our most enjoyed meals into distinctive&nbsp;creations.
+We&nbsp;would love for you to come and join&nbsp;us.</p>
   </div>

   <div class="slide__overlay">